 Synchronous loading is helpful when you want to prevent page flicker as it will prevent the page from displaying until all elements have been loaded in, whilst asynchronous is good for preventing page load delay due to all elements and scripts being loaded synchronously.

-What Optimizely X brings is the ability to define which experiments need to be loaded synchronously and which ones asynchronously.
-It’s a huge leap in optimising different kinds of experiments. –
+What Optimizely X brings is the ability to define which change need to be loaded synchronously and which ones asynchronously.
+It’s a huge leap in optimising different kinds of changes. –

 What this means for testing programs